Mission Statement: To provide need-based financial assistance to athletes injured through their participation in professional rodeo.

 About the Justin Cowboy Crisis Fund

 With no guaranteed salaries or injured reserve provisions in the sport of rodeo, these professional athletes are often left with no place to turn when faced with serious, sidelining injuries and the accompanying financial hardship.
 Recognizing that serious injuries can be traumatic enough without the additional burden of financial worries, the Justin Boot Company formed a partnership with the Professional Rodeo Cowboys Association (PRCA) and the Women’s Professional Rodeo Association (WPRA) to establish the Justin Cowboy Crisis Fund (JCCF).
 The Fund incorporated in 1990 and was granted 501-C3 status as a non-profit charity organization in 1991.
+2015 marks the 25th Anniversary of the Fund.

 Assistance awards are based on the severity of injury, the number of dependents and the applicant’s financial situation.
 The Fund also takes into consideration the individual’s involvement in and/or contribution to the sport of professional rodeo.